 Preparation

-- Sterilize the jars and get them ready.
+- Sterilize the jars (see tips below) and have them ready.

-- Put the water and sugar in a saucepan and heat, while stirring the sugar water, until the sugar has dissolved.
+- Place the water and sugar in a saucepan.
+Heat and stir until the sugar has dissolved.1 cup sugar, 2 ¼ cup water

 Figs in syrup

-- Add the figs to the sugar water and soak for at least 8 hours (1 night).
+- Immerse the figs in the sugar water and let them soak for at least 8 hours (1 night).

-- Remove the figs from the syrup and bring the syrup with the lemon juice to a boil.
+- Remove the figs from the syrup.
+Bring the syrup with the lemon juice to the boil.3 tablespoons lemon juice

 - Add the figs and simmer for 5 minutes.

-- Turn off the heat and remove the figs from the pan with a slotted spoon and place them in the sterilized jars.
+- Turn off the heat.
+Using a slotted spoon, remove the figs from the pan and place them in the sterilized jars.

 - Let the syrup cool for 20 minutes and strain the syrup.